kubernetes-sigs/network-policy-api/docs/userstories/ClusterNetworkPolicy/Tenant_Namespace_Isolation.md

 Using the example of Tenant T1 in this case, it is comprised of 2 Kubernetes namespaces that are labeled with a unique cluster admin configiured label that uniquely identifies these to be part of Tenant T1.
-Pods belonging to this tenant can only communicate with other pods in the same tenant namespaces plus additionally can initiate connections to the kube-dns pod from the kube-system namespace, some select cluster add-on services from the add-on namespaces and occasionally can also initiate connections to public services provided by other tenants such as T3 in this example.
-These desired communication paths are illustrated using arrows in the above figure and other communication paths need to be blocked.
+Pods belonging to this tenant can only communicate with (1) Other pods anywhere within the same tenant T1's 2 namespaces (2) specific pods in the kube-system namespace (such as only initiating connections to pods backing the kube-dns service) (3) some select cluster add-on services from the add-on services namespaces as determined by the cluster admin (such as access to/ from specific pods in istio-system or namespace) and (4) connections to "public services" provided by specific other tenants determined by the cluster admin such as T3 in this figure.
+An example of such a "public service" could be an enterprise wide security scanning service provided by central enterprise IT running as tenant T3 and exposed as a Kubernetes service to other tenants within the cluster.
+These desired communication paths are illustrated using arrows in the above figure and all other communication paths need to  be blocked by the cl;uster admin.
 Such a solution should be implementable via the target cluster scoped network policies.

 ### Acceptance Criteria